 </div>

-Through this method, you can clearly present article navigation at the bottom or sidebar of the article.
+In this way, you can clearly present article navigation at the bottom or sidebar of the article.

-Advanced Usage: Combine thumbnails to enhance the visual experience.
+Advanced usage: combine thumbnails to enhance visual experience.

-Here is an example of how to integrate a thumbnail into a link:
+Here is an example of how to integrate thumbnails in links:

 <div class="article-navigation-visual">